unmtransinfo/ProteinGraphML/README.md

 ## <a name="Notes"/>Notes

-* The current system is designed for mammalian phenotype data assuming a human-to-mouse map.
-* To begin add your DB creds to the DBcreds.yaml file.
-* The graph currently makes assumptions that all nodes are unique.
-Proteins are integer IDs, these are the only Ints in the graph, the current protein logic counts on this being true, so make sure you do not violate this, otherwise calculations may be off!
+* The code currently assumes that all nodes are unique, that proteins are integer IDs, and the only ints in the graph.
 * New data sources can be supported via adding new Adapter class in `ProteinGraphML/DataAdapter/`.
 * New machine learning procedures may be added to `ProteinGraphML/MLTools/Procedures/`.